Relaxing Equivariance Constraints with Non-stationary Continuous Filters

 \section{Implementation}

 \textbf{Filter parameterisation and frequencies} All models, including the T(2)-equivariant and strict-SE(2) equivariant baselines, follow the same architecture and settings as prior work by \cite{romero2021learning}.
 Importantly, all models use continuous kernels that are parameterised using Fourier basis features, which is common in literature.
 As all baselines use the same architectures, training settings and Fourier representations for the kernels, we can attribute gains in performance solely to the relaxation of equivariance.

 To select $\l$, we use the same frequencies as used to initialise filter frequencies in \cite{romero2021learning}.
 To select $\ll$ for the models with relaxed equviariance, we use cross-validation and limit the search space by considering equal frequencies along translational axes, ie. $\omega'_{x}{=}\omega'_{y}$, and share frequencies across layers.
 This scales the frequencies along the x- and y-axis equally in the Fourier basis, but does not constrain the kernel itself to be isotropic.
 Independent frequencies per layer is interesting future work.
 Lastly, to ensure the kernel is smooth in $\SO2$, we let $\omega_r$, $\omega'_r$ and associated entries in $\mW$ be integer valued, similar to circular harmonics.
 An overview of the components in $\l$ and $\ll$ for different groups can be found in \cref{tab:frequency-settings}.

 \textbf{Sampling.} The integral in \cref{eq:relaxed-convolution} is not tractable in closed form and we therefore choose to approximate it by using samples, similar to \citet{finzi2020generalizing}.
 We deterministically evaluate group elements in $\T2$ that correspond to (lifted) pixel locations and randomly sample 4, 8 or 16 group elements uniformly over $\SO2$.
 For \cite{romero2021learning}, the uniform distribution over $\SO2$ covers the entire group at the start of training but has an adjustable range that is learned by early-stopping on the validation loss.
-Both approaches have continuous convolutional kernels that can be evaluated anywhere and thus do not require any interpolation of filter values.
+All models used in the experiments use continuously parameterised kernels.